lsst/rtn-045/index.rst

 Pull Request.
 -------------
-When the notebook is complete, and at least two weeks before the planned deployment data wherever possible, open a pull request to merge the ticket branch into the main branch (*not* to prod).
+When the notebook is complete, and at least two weeks before the planned deployment date wherever possible, open a pull request to merge the ticket branch into the main branch (*not* to prod).

 Review.
 -------